-The TMP86CM29BUG has a total of 19 interrupt sources excluding reset, of which 3 source levels are multiplexed.
+The TMP86CP23AUG has a total of 20 interrupt sources excluding reset.
 Interrupts can be nested with priorities.
 Four of the internal interrupt sources are non-maskable while the rest are maskable.

 Interrupt sources are provided with interrupt latches (IL), which hold interrupt requests, and independent vectors.
 The interrupt latch is set to "1" by the generation of its interrupt request which requests the CPU to accept its interrupts.
 Interrupts are enabled or disabled by software using the interrupt master enable flag (IMF) and interrupt enable flag (EF).
 If more than one interrupts are generated simultaneously, interrupts are accepted in order which is dominated by hardware.
 However, there are no prioritized interrupt factors among non-maskable interrupts.